EwanClark/LineCounter/README.md

     ```

 ## Known Bugs
 - After the initial launch on large folders, if a checkbox is unticked and the pie chart type is changed while the application is still updating, the counters may display incorrect values.
-To resolve this, press the "Recalculate Data" button at the top to reset and recount from zero.
+To resolve this, press the "Reload" button at the top to reset and recount from zero.